-4.3.1 Purbeck Local Plan Part 1 established the current extent of the Green Belt within Purbeck District.
+- 4.3.1 Purbeck Local Plan Part 1 established the current extent of the Green Belt within Purbeck District.
 Changes implemented to the Green Belt as part of the Local Plan were implemented as a result of recommendations from the Purbeck Green Belt Review carried out in 2012.
 The Local Plan is currently under partial review, in order to provide scope for additional development within the district.
 It has been recognised that some of the most sustainable locations for new housing are currently within Green Belt.
-In order to inform potential new housing allocations Purbeck District Council has undertaken a

-Green Belt Review Update (Ref 5), to consider potential additional site allocations.
-Appendix 2 contains extracts of the report that are relevant to the site.

-- 4.3.2 The purpose of the East Dorset Green Belt has been identified as to prevent the coalescence of settlement that would result from uncontrolled westward expansion of Bournemouth and Poole.
+In order to inform potential new housing allocations Purbeck District Council has undertaken a Green Belt Review Update (Ref 5), to consider potential additional site allocations.
+Appendix 2 contains extracts of the report that are relevant to the site. - 4.3.2 The purpose of the East Dorset Green Belt has been identified as to prevent the coalescence of settlement that would result from uncontrolled westward expansion of Bournemouth and Poole.
 In order to test the contributions of sites to the functions of the Green Belt, the Green Belt Review has identified key settlements as being: Upton, Wareham, Lytchett Matravers and Lytchett Minster.
 The study includes a traffic light appraisal system for each sites contribution to each of the Green Belt purposes, followed by explanatory text and a judgement on whether or not the site would be suitable or unsuitable for removal from the Green Belt. - 4.3.3 The Green Belt Review has assessed that the site has a partial contribution to only one of the Green Belt purposes: encroachment into the countryside.
 The site has been assessed as having no contribution to the remaining 4 purposes.
-The review states that: 'The Council has already released land to the south of this site at Max Gate (Huntick Road) for a settlement extension.
-Further development could sit comfortably at this site without resulting in sprawl towards the conurbation.'
+The review states that: 'As long as development did not extend the settlement any further east or north than at present, Lytchett Matravers would not extend towards the conurbation and development here would not harm the function of the green belt.'